18 FebBiaxial Geogrid: History, Properties and Applications

 When it comes to poor subgrade, we will recommend biaxial geogrid nine times out of ten.

-To understand why we recommend biaxial geogrids for so many construction sites, we’re going to explain some important facts about including:
+To understand why we recommend biaxial geogrids for so many construction projects, we’re going to explain some important facts including:

 - Properties of biaxial geogrid